mohitsinha/aspirethemes.github.io/_docs/bold-wordpress.md

 ### Translation

-Maxima theme is full ready to be translated into other languages and could be easily translated with [poedit.net](https://poedit.net/) application.
+Bold theme is full ready to be translated into other languages and could be easily translated with [poedit.net](https://poedit.net/) application.

-The theme contains the main translation file `maxima.pot` inside the languages directory which will be used by poedit application.
+The theme contains the main translation file `bold.pot` inside the languages directory which will be used by poedit application.

 Here are simple steps:

 1. Install poedit and open it.
 2. Once the app is opened click Create new translation.
-3. Choose the `maxima.pot` file inside the theme `maxima/language` directory.
+3. Choose the `bold.pot` file inside the theme `bold/language` directory.
 4. Once the translation is done, save the file according to your language code.
 Find a list of language codes at [WordPress in your Language](https://make.wordpress.org/polyglots/teams/).
 As an example, the language code for English (UK) is en_GB, so you will end up with two new files: en_GB.po and then en_GB.mo.
-5. When that’s done, simply upload the files to `maxima/language` folder using FTP.
+5. When that’s done, simply upload the files to `bold/language` folder using FTP.

 ---